MichalVaclavek/wEasy/README.md

  Backend:
   - DAO level changed from JDBC to JPA Hibernate with some new DB entities and methods
-  - user authentiation added
+  - user authentication added
   - new DB tables added
   - Service level added

  Frontend (Wicket):
-  - Contact message form added,
+  - Contact message form added
-  - list of Categories added.
+  - list of Categories added
-  - Registration form extension
+  - Registration form extension (editing of user data allowed)
   - logged-in user label added

  Unit tests for testing work with DB.